palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 ### Prefer explicit `if` and `throw` or `Precondition` over `assert`

 An `assert` statement is only executed if the JVM is started with `--enableassertions`.
-This is not the case in production, which means that asserts can give a false impression of actually guarding against a condition.
+This option is typically used during testing, but not when running in production, which means that the semantics will differ between test and production environments.

+In those cases where alternatives such as `Precondition` incur an unacceptable performance overhead, using `assert` may still be better than having no runtime checks at all.

 ### Be aware of the performance of string concatenation